 Junior and Senior Recitals are required for students in the Bachelor of Music-Performance, Bachelor of Music-Musical Theatre degree programs; a half recital is required of all Bachelor of Music-Music Education majors; and a Senior Recital is required for all Bachelor of Music- Piano Performance with Pedagogy Emphasis majors; non-degree recitals are recommended for all music majors.
 Area performance faculty (instrumental, keyboard, vocal) determine the specific standards of quality, level, and length of these recitals.
 Junior Recitals generally require at least 30 minutes of solo and ensemble repertoire.
-Most Junior Recitals are presented by two students with each performing half of the recital hour.
+Junior Recitals may be presented by two students with each performing half of the recital hour.
 Senior Recitals generally require at least 50 minutes of solo and ensemble repertoire.
 Elective, non-degree recitals (not labeled Junior or Senior) may be from 30-50 minutes in length.

-Recitals may only be scheduled with the permission of the private instructor.
-The Fine Arts Recital Hall must be reserved using a Facility Reservation Form pending approval by the instructor, the department chair, and university facilities.
+Recitals may only be scheduled with the permission of the private instructor, who must then enter the facility reservation on the EMS scheduling platform.
 Students performing recitals will have an opportunity to rehearse in the Recital Hall two times before their recital, including one dress rehearsal.
+Rehearsals in the Recital Hall must be booked using the same process as listed above to ensure facility availability.
 Students are advised to consult with the Sound Production Coordinator to ensure availability of services for a particular date.
 Students must perform and pass a Recital Hearing for three faculty members in their area (instrumental, vocal, keyboard) at least two weeks before a recital.

 Recital Hearing Forms must be completed and signed by the faculty committee and turned in to the Music Office before a program can be submitted for printing.
-Completed Recital Programs must be turned in to the student's private instructor no less than two weeks before the recital date.
-If the recital is a required part of a degree program, the phrase In Partial Fulfillment of Degree Requirements for (name of degree e.g. Bachelor of Music in Performance, Vocal Emphasis) will appear on the front of the program.
-The Recording Request forms must be filled out and presented to the department secretary no less than two weeks before the recital date.
+Completed recital programs must be turned in to the student's private instructor no less than two weeks before the recital date.
+If the recital is a required part of a degree program, the phrase "In Partial Fulfillment of Degree Requirements for (name of degree e.g. Bachelor of Music in

+Performance, Vocal Emphasis)" will appear on the front of the program.
+The Recording Request Form must be filled out and presented to the music office associate no less than two weeks before the recital date.
 All students are strongly encouraged to write original program notes for their recitals.
 Program notes should contain pertinent information about the composer and the music being performed.

 Students giving recitals will be charged a \$25 recital fee to offset departmental production costs and 50 Recital programs.
-Payment of the recital fee is due to the department at the time of the recital hearing; otherwise, the recital may be canceled.
+Payment of the recital fee is due to the Department at the time of the recital hearing; otherwise, the recital may be canceled.
 Students receive 50 programs (one page, two-sided, 8.5 x 11) and access to the digital recording through the UNK Sound Recordings archives found through the C.T.
 Ryan Library's website.
 Students are financially responsible for all costs of music, accompanists, invitations or flyers, the printing of program notes, and extra programs.